 - Without washing the bowl, add cooked veggies and blend for 3 sec/speed 9/MC on.
 Scrape bowl down and repeat until desired consistency is achieved.
 If your kids are fussy with vegetables, blend until fairly smooth.

 - Stir veggie puree and 2 / 3 of the reserved cheese blend through the risotto.
 Leave it to cool on the bench for 1-2 hours.

-- Preheat oven to 200 °C and stir the eggs through the risotto mixture.
+- Preheat oven to 200°C or 400°F and stir the eggs through the risotto mixture.

 - Put muffin cases into muffin tins and portion risotto mixture out amongst muffin cases or alternatively silicone muffin trays.
 Sprinkle the tops with reserved cheese blend and bake in the oven for 30 min or until deep golden brown.